TeamCodeStream/codestream-guide/docs/src/features/myorganization.md

 also commit code as dave@webmail.com.
 Click "Add mapping", enter your git email address, and then select your entry from the list of organization members.
-That way, when someone comments on code committed by dave@webmail.com, CodeStream will know to at mention you (i.e., dave@acme.com).
+That way, when someone comments on code committed by dave@webmail.com, CodeStream will know to at-mention you (i.e., dave@acme.com).

 ![Blame Map](../assets/images/MyOrgBlameMap.png)